qchenevier/MBA_memoire/doc/digitalization_organizations.md

 ##### Quotes

-The post-dotcom decade has seen firms—both established and startups—taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web).
+The post-dotcom decade has seen firms, both established and startups, taking advantage of lower price/performance levels of computing (hardware and software) as well as global connectivity through standard protocols (e.g., Internet and mobile web).

 These digital technologies are fundamentally reshaping traditional business strategy as modular, distributed, cross-functional, and global business processes